jaredpalmer/formik/website/versioned_docs/version-1.2.0/api/formik.md

 #### `isValidating: boolean`

 Returns `true` if Formik is running any validation function, `false` otherwise.
-To learn more about what happens with `isValidating` during the submission process, see [How Form Submission Works](#how-form-submission-works).
+To learn more about what happens with `isValidating` during the submission process, see [Form Submission](guides/form-submission.md).

 #### `resetForm: (nextValues?: Values) => void`